Michael Tilson Thomas: New World Symphony

-In 1987, Tilson Thomas founded the New World Symphony in Miami Beach, Florida, an orchestral academy for gifted young musicians whose stated mission is "to prepare highly-gifted graduates of distinguished music programs for leadership roles in orchestras and ensembles around the world."
-He played an instrumental role in the development of the Frank Gehry-designed New World Center in Miami Beach, which opened in 2011, and currently maintains a relationship with the organization as Artistic Director Laureate.
-(The two had personal history, with Gehry sometimes having baby-sat for Tilson Thomas back when both were growing up in Los Angeles.)
-In March 2022, Tilson Thomas announced that he is to stand down as Artistic Director of the New World Symphony as of June 1, 2022.
+In 1987, Thomas founded the New World Symphony in Miami Beach, Florida, an orchestral academy for young musicians whose stated mission is "to prepare highly-gifted graduates of distinguished music programs for leadership roles in orchestras and ensembles around the world".
+He played an instrumental role in the development of the Frank Gehry-designed New World Center in Miami Beach, which opened in 2011, and maintained a relationship with the organization as Artistic Director Laureate.
+(The two had personal history: Gehry sometimes baby-sat for Thomas when both were growing up in Los Angeles.)
+In March 2022, Thomas announced that he would stand down as artistic director of the New World Symphony as of June 1, 2022.

+London

-From 1988 to 1995, Tilson Thomas was principal conductor of the London Symphony Orchestra (LSO), and recorded with them for such labels as Columbia (now Sony Classical), including the Symphony No. 3 of Mahler.
+From 1988 to 1995, Thomas was principal conductor of the London Symphony Orchestra (LSO) and recorded with them for such labels as Columbia (now Sony Classical), including Mahler's Symphony No. 3.
 From 1995, he held the title of principal guest conductor with the LSO, and became conductor laureate in 2016.

 San Francisco

-Tilson Thomas became the San Francisco Symphony's 11th Music Director in 1995.
-He originally made his debut with the orchestra in January 1974 conducting Mahler's Symphony No. 9.
-During his first season with the San Francisco Symphony, Tilson Thomas included a work by an American composer on nearly every one of his programs, including the first performances ever by the orchestra of music by Lou Harrison, and culminated with "An American Festival," a two-week focus on American music.
+Thomas became the San Francisco Symphony's 11th music director in 1995.
+He made his debut with the orchestra in January 1974 conducting Mahler's Symphony No. 9.
+During his first season with the San Francisco Symphony, Thomas included a work by an American composer on nearly every one of his programs, including the first performances ever by the orchestra of music by Lou Harrison, and culminated with "An American Festival", a two-week focus on American music.

-In June 2000, Tilson Thomas and the San Francisco Symphony presented a landmark 12-concert American Mavericks Festival, recognizing the innovative works of 20th century American composers.
-Additional season-ending festivals in Davies Symphony Hall have included explorations of the music of Wagner, Prokofiev, Mahler, Stravinsky, Beethoven and Weill, including semi-staged productions of Rimsky-Korsakov's opera-ballet Mlada, Beethoven's Fidelio, and Wagner's The Flying Dutchman.

 During his tenure, the orchestra began to issue recordings on its own SFS Media label.
+He conducted Elvis Costello's Il Sogno.